Yellowstone Half Marathon Details

 Female Overall: Bailey Parker 1:27:36 (2016)

 Expect about 6 aid stations on the course beginning around mile 3.
 Aid stations include toilets, water, Gnarly electrolyte drink, Honey Stinger gels, basic first aid supplies, and sometimes more.

 All stations are cup-free so plan to bring your own hydration solution or request a free HydraPouch when you register.

 So just running a half marathon isn't enough for you huh?
 You must be hardcore.
-Try these double and triple races on for size.
-Double and Triple medals and swag must be earned, they can't be bought!
+Try the Bison Double on for size.

 The Bison Double consists of doing both the Yellowstone 5K on Friday evening and the Yellowstone Half Marathon on Saturday morning for a total of 16.2 miles in 24 hours.